Here’s the down-low on fibre, what foods you get it from, why it’s good for your body and what your gut microbes have to do with it.

-Get your personalised food recommendations with 10% off an Atlas Biomed Test when you sign up for the blog updates!
+Get your personalised food recommendations with 10% off the Atlas Microbiome Test when you sign up for the blog updates!

 - ED Jesch & TP Carr, Food Ingredients That Inhibit Cholesterol Absorption, 2017

-- SV Thompson et al., Effects of isolated soluble fiber supplementation on body weight, glycemia, and insulinemia in adults with overweight and obesity: a systematic review and meta-analysis of randomized controlled trials, 2017
+- SV Thompson et al., Effects of isolated soluble fibre supplementation on body weight, glycemia, and insulinemia in adults with overweight and obesity: a systematic review and meta-analysis of randomized controlled trials, 2017

 - J Slavin & H Green, Dietary fibre and satiety, 2007